‘The Bold Type’ Spoilers: Kat Gets Flirty With Ava At Work

 “What The Bold Type is doing with the character of RJ’s daughter is legitimately awful I’m like in shock that that show is actually doing this, and the fact that they’re doing it with their Black lead is absolute garbage,” one person tweeted.

-Fans have also been criticizing the way the show’s writers have handled Kat and Adena’s breakup in comparison to the way they’ve addressed Jane’s recent separation from Ryan “Pinstripe” Decker, played by Dan Jeannotte.
+Fans have also been criticizing the way writers have handled Kat and Adena’s breakup in comparison to the way they’ve addressed Jane’s recent separation from Ryan “Pinstripe” Decker, played by Dan Jeannotte.

 “Ryan’s name got mentioned 12x’s during the ep, not once Adena’s.
 Am I the only puzzled by this lack of Adena mentions?
 Kat packing up her apartment didn’t bring back 1 memory of #Kadena?
 So disappointing! #TheBoldType,” one fan complained on Twitter.